Boulder-Denver-d3-vis/map-presentation/slides/outline.md

-## Draw USA and States:
+## Draw the States:

 ***

-Set a projection, and set it up.
+Set a projection, and configure it.

 ```javascript
 var width = 960, height = 500;